The Pettigrew Puzzle:

 We all keep overlooking the fact that Sirius had arranged to check on Peter the night that the Potters were killed.
 And Peter knew this.
 He may have expected to be back at his hideout before Sirius turned up.

-It is also possible that Peter being a no-show for this arranged visit was intended to lead Sirius into an ambush.
+It is also very possible that Peter being a no-show for this arranged visit was intended to lead Sirius into an ambush.

-The fact that Peter was not at his hideout when Sirius showed up may be the first indication that something had gone badly awry.
+But still, the fact that Peter was not at his hideout when Sirius showed up may be the first indication that something had gone badly awry.

 Peter would have wanted to see to it that Sirius was eliminated fairly quickly.
 But he probably did expect to have at least some time to make arrangements.
 And I suspect that what he intended to arrange was a presumed Death Eater attack, possibly on his own hideout, in which Sirius Black would be killed.
 And to do this, he had to get an official hand in with the Death Eaters.
 He had to actually join them.